Feb 16, 2023, 4:53 PM

 Are you considering Wallington County Grammar School in Sutton for your child?
 We've collated all the information you need to know about 2024 entry to Year 7, including key dates, how to register and what's on the 11 plus exam.

-Wallington County Grammar School is a state grammar school for ages 11-18.
-The school has a co-educational sixth form and is one of the highest-ranking state schools in the country based on its A Level and GCSE results.
+Established in 1927, Wallington County Grammar School is a selective boys' school with a mixed sixth form.
+It's one of the highest-ranking state schools in the country based on A level and GCSE results.

 Admissions contact: [email protected]

 Number of places in Year 7: 150

 Exam type: Sutton SET followed by school's own second-stage exam

 Second-stage exam: 30th September 2023

 Common application form (CAF) deadline: 31st October 2023